Rendell Tamaca Salgado is a protestant minister of the Reformed tradition who was born and raised in Cavite City.

 An additional emblazonment replaces the helm, crest and mantling with a Geneva hat and clerical stole to represent the armiger’s pastoral office within the Reformed tradition.
 An alternative emblazonment features native inspired elements, such as a kalasag shield, Ifugao headdress and fabric mantle and motto in Baybayin inscribed on bronze plaques.

 Blazon: Shield: Or, a wolf’s head, erased, ululant and sinister facing Gules, on a chief of the last, between two compass roses Or, upon a book open proper, leathered and garnished Or, a Latin cross Sable.
 Crest and Mantling: A demi-wolf segreant Gules, grasping dexter a kampilan sword Proper and sinister a latin cross Sable.
-Motto: Dei Gratia Ad Dei Gloriam (By God’s grace, for God’s glory).
+Motto: Dei Gratia Ad Dei Gloriam (By God’s grace, to God’s glory).